1 BUILDING DESCRIPTION

 The courtyard building is composed of 45 flats, and the flats all use the same typology, but the absence of hierarchy permits a very different use of the spaces according to the users needs.
 We can then easily imagine that in this building can be found single young professionals, families with 1 or 2 children, students…

-is more densely occupied (127 dwelling units), and the apartment plans are more traditional.
+The bar is more densely occupied (127 dwelling units), and the apartment plans are more traditional.
 We can find 3 rooms apartments (small family type) and another typology, the "maisonette", little houses inside of the building (at the south east and south west corners), in which we can imagine groups of students, large families… What we can criticize in this bar is the absence of commercial space, and the lack of public areas, especially for a building of this size.

 The diagram shows an interesting aspect of the Hogkwerf: the apartments are very open towards the outside, but visitors have to go through a number of spatial filters in order to det to the flats; creating an interessing privacy relationship.